 Many iOS devices have a built in GPS receiver, and will work very well with iSailGPS even if you do not have a cellular data plan.
 The confusion comes about because the GPS receiver and the cellular radios are both included in the same package.
 If one buys an iOS device without the cellular radios, then he doesn't get the GPS receiver either.
 But the GPS receiver and the cellular radios can work independently.
 When the GPS receiver is first turned on by an App requesting to use it, if you have a cellular plan and a network connection, the GPS receiver will use information that it gets over the network connection to more quickly lock onto the GPS satellites.
 But if there is no cellular plan, the GPS receiver will get that necessary information directly from the GPS satellites, which can take a minute or two (just a like a separate GPS unit would).
 Once the GPS receiver is locked onto the satellites, it does not use the cellular plan at all, and its performance is identical whether you have a cellular plan or not.

 Yes, iSailGPS is a native iPad App, with full support for the Retina display in the newer iPads.
 Apple installs a GPS chip in the WiFi+Cellular versions of the iPad.
 Thus, all features of iSailGPS work with these iPads.
 The WiFi-only versions do NOT have a GPS chip, but chart download and viewing is still supported by iSailGPS.
-To access all functions of our software with a WiFi-only iPad, add an Apple-approved external GPS receiver.
+To access all functions of our software with a WiFi-only iPad, add an iOS-compatible external GPS receiver.

 Yes, iSailGPS works on the iPod touch.
 The iPod touch does NOT have a GPS chip, but chart download and viewing is still supported by iSailGPS.
-To access all functions of our software with an iPod touch, add an Apple-approved external GPS receiver.
+To access all functions of our software with an iPod touch, add an iOS-compatible external GPS receiver.

 Almost all modern mapping programs accept GPS data in the GPX file format.
 Use iSailGPS to email tracks, routes and waypoints to yourself or friends.
 The email has an attachment which can be imported into any application which will read GPX files.
 Or you can transfer the GPX waypoints, routes, and tracks to your computer using iTunes File Sharing.

-Send an email to your iPhone, iPad, or iPod touch with a GPX or LOC file as an attachment.
+Send an email to your iPhone, iPad, or iPod touch with a GPX or LOC (Geocaching) file as an attachment.
 Use Mail to view the email.
 Press and hold the attachment icon to send the the data in the GPX file to iSailGPS.